 When Will You Use Auto-Restore?

 From database corruption to human error, there can be many causes for service disruption.
+This is where BlogVault’s automatic backups and restoration feature comes in play.
 Auto-Restore helps you get back to serving your customers quickly by performing an automatic restoration of your site.

 Automatically Restoring Your WordPress Site

 The first step to automatically restoring your site is in choosing the backup version you would like to restore.